lotusnprod/lotus-manuscript/manuscript.md

 The second one describes compounds found in *Aspergillus* spp., with a chemical focus on terpenoids.
 In both cases, in seconds, the queries allow retrieving a table similar to the ones in the mentioned literature reviews.
 While these queries are not a direct substitute for manual literature review, they do allow researchers to quickly begin such a review process with a very strong body of relevant references.

-To obtain more granular results, certain types of queries that are customary in existing molecular electronic resources, such as structure or similarity searches, are not directly available in Wikidata as SPARQL does not natively support a simple integration of such queries.
+For a convenient expansion or limitation of the results, certain types of queries such as structure or similarity searches usually exist in molecular electronic resources.
+As these queries are not natively integrated by SPARQL, they are not readily available for Wikidata exploration.
-To address this issue, Galgonek et al. developed an in-house SPARQL engine that allows utilization of Sachem, a high-performance chemical DB cartridge for PostgreSQL for fingerprint-guided substructure and similarity search [@doi:10/gdn52j].
+To address such limitation, Galgonek et al. developed an in-house SPARQL engine that allows utilization of Sachem, a high-performance chemical DB cartridge for PostgreSQL for fingerprint-guided substructure and similarity search [@doi:10/gdn52j].
 The engine is used by the Integrated Database of Small Molecules (IDSM) that operates, among other things, several dedicated endpoints allowing structural search in selected small-molecule datasets via SPARQL [@doi:10/gf5bv5].
 To allow substructure and similarity searches via SPARQL also on compounds from Wikidata, a [dedicated IDSM/Sachem endpoint](https://idsm.elixir-czech.cz/sparql/endpoint/wikidata) was created for the LOTUS project.
 The endpoint indexes isomeric ([P2017](https://www.wikidata.org/wiki/Property:P2017)) and canonical ([P233](https://www.wikidata.org/wiki/Property:P233)) SMILES code available in Wikidata.